-Every single business has been affected in some way by the pandemic.
+Every single business has been affected in some way by the pandemic, and may be considering whether now may be a good time to sell your business.
 Many have suffered significantly reduced revenues; some are flat, and some are up 20% to 40%.
 As a business owner, you have a lot of tactical decisions and consequences to worry about every day.
 It would be best if you also carved out time to be strategic, so you don’t miss the fact that your ship might be heading for an iceberg.
 COVID 19 has reminded us all that one can never be too prepared for unexpected events and the importance of looking into the future.

 Iceberg Dead Head